 5. turn in

-a) I think I'm going to turn in as I am very tired. (can I simply say "I think I will turn in..." ?Yes)
+a) I think I'm gonna turn in as I am very tired. (can I simply say "I think I will turn in..." ?)

 c) Let's turn in earlier today.

-d) We will wait till everybody in the house turns in, and then we will break into it.
-No - doesn't work well in this context as "turn in" is the action of retiring to bed, and in this sentence you need the people asleep.
+d) We will wait till everybody in the house turn in, and then we will break into it.

 6. patch (things) up